justinian/gradia.org/content/pages/Narin.md

 ## The Decline

 Narin made no major attempts at expansion for the next 400 years.
-But in 910~IA~, despite declining imperial coffers, Empress Delphine II launched an unexpected attack on the Corin, and conquered the kingdom as a vassal state.
+But in 910~IA~, despite declining imperial coffers, Empress Delphine II launched an unexpected attack on Corin, and conquered the kingdom as a vassal state.
 However, with imperial armies and funds tied up in Corin, conflicts in Illyria and Greade gave way to open rebellion and eventually their independence in 915~IA~, as well as Corin the following year.

 ## Narin Civil War